AdobeDocs/target.en/help/main/c-recommendations/c-products/entity-attributes.md

 mboxCreate('mboxName', 'entity.id=343942-32', 'entity.categoryId= Womens, Womens:Outerwear, Womens:Outerwear:Jackets, Womens:Outerwear:Jackets:Parka, Womens:Outerwear:Jackets:Caban', 'entity.thumbnailUrl=...', 'entity.message=...', );
 ```

 For the mbox delivery, the longest attribute name is used for the key.
 If there is a tie, the last attribute is used.
-In the example above, the category key is Womens:Outerwear:Jackets:Caban.
+In the example above, the category key is `Womens:Outerwear:Jackets:Caban`.

 ### entity.brand